OpenRefine/OpenRefine/docs/docs/manual/starting.md

 |berries.csv||2|Blueberry|Canada|

-For whichever method you choose, when you click `Next >>` you will be given a preview and a chance to configure the way OpenRefine interprets the file.
+For whichever method you choose, when you click "Next >>" you will be given a preview and a chance to configure the way OpenRefine interprets the file.

 ### Methods to import data

 #### Get data from this computer

-Click on `Browse…` and select a file on your hard drive.
+Click on "Browse…" and select a file on your hard drive.
 All files will be shown, not just compatible ones.

-If you import an archive file (something with the extension `.zip`, `.tar.gz`, `.tgz`, `.tar.bz2`, `.gz`, or `.bz2`), OpenRefine detects the most common file extension in it and loads all files with that extension into a single project.
+If you import an archive file (something with the extension `.zip`, `.tar.gz`, `.tgz`, `.tar.bz2`, `.gz`, or `.bz2`), OpenRefine detects the files inside it, shows you a preview screen, and allows you to select which ones to load.
+This does not work with `.rar` files.

 #### Web Addresses (URLs)